peterkaminski/ai101-peterkaminski-wiki/Protecting GPTs.md

 You could try the below.
 In any event, our advice is to keep it very simple, and use "Do not" with a simple statement for what it's not supposed to do.

- Let use know if it helps or not, or if you've got something better! [peter.kaminski@pathshiftpeople.com](mailto:peter.kaminski@pathshiftpeople.com)
+ Let us know if it helps or not, or if you've got something better! [peter.kaminski@pathshiftpeople.com](mailto:peter.kaminski@pathshiftpeople.com)

 ---